danielsunzhongyuan/my_leetcode_in_python/Questions.md

 Can you solve it in O(N) time and O(1) space?

-863. all-nodes-distance-k-in-binary-tree
-We are given a binary tree (with root node root), a target node, and an integer value K.

-Return a list of the values of all nodes that have a distance K from the target node.
-The answer can be returned in any order.

 865. smallest-subtree-with-all-the-deepest-nodes
 Given a binary tree rooted at root, the depth of each node is the shortest distance to the root.